Furniture Glides Guide: How to Choose, Measure, and Install the Right One

 Fastener: Standard nail.
 Narrow head not molded into plastic.
 Only available in round (other shapes would need 2+ nails).
 Plastic can break loose, leaving the nail to gouge your floor.

-Any furniture on hard floors benefits from glides — chairs, tables, bar stools, sofas, beds, and more.
+Any furniture on smooth, hard floors benefits from glides: chairs, tables, bar stools, sofas, beds, and more.
 Anything that moves or could shift over time.

-Nail-on furniture glides for solid wood legs.
+Nail-on glides for solid wood legs.
 Self-adhesive for metal, plastic, or wood when you prefer no rivet holes.
-See Choosing above.
+See Quick Decision above.

-Smooth Glide furniture glides for furniture that moves regularly.
+Smooth Glide for furniture that moves regularly.
 Anti-Slip for furniture that must stay put.
-See Glide Surface above.
+See Surface Choice above.

 Yes.
-Worn furniture glides expose abrasive materials directly to your floor.
-Replace them as soon as you notice wear — waiting risks serious floor damage that costs far more than new glides.
+Worn glides expose abrasive materials directly to your floor.
+Replace them as soon as you notice wear.
+Waiting risks serious floor damage that costs far more than new glides.

-No — furniture glides are engineered for hard floors only.
+No. Furniture glides are engineered for smooth, hard floors only.
 On carpet, the PA6 fiber grips instead of gliding.
 For carpet, rugs, and mats, use furniture slides with an ABS surface.

 No. Rough hard surfaces like unpolished slate, raw concrete, and textured tile are abrasive enough to wear through PA6 fiber quickly.
 Use furniture slides instead.